fragrussu/sardunet/README.md

 ```

 # Citation
-If you use SARDU-Net, please cite our work:
+If you use SARDU-Net, please remember to cite our work:

 "SARDU-Net: a new method for model-free, data-driven experiment design in quantitative MRI".
 Grussu F, Blumberg SB, Battiston M, Ianuș A, Singh S, Gong F, Whitaker H, Atkninson D, Gandini Wheeler-Kingshott CAM, Punwani S, Panagiotaki E, Mertzanidou T and Alexander DC.
 Proceedings of the 2020 virtual annual meeting of the International Society for Magnetic Resonance in Medicine (ISMRM).

 # License